Severe Asthma ToolkitSevere Asthma Toolkit

 • Key References

-Home Co-Morbidities Pulmonary & Upper Airways Vocal Cord Dysfunction
+Home Co-Morbidities Pulmonary & Upper Airways Inducible Laryngeal Obstruction/Vocal Cord Dysfunction

-Video provided by Dr. Joy Lee, Alfred Hospital, with permissions.
+(Video provided by Assoc Prof. Joy Lee, Alfred Hospital, with permissions).

-Vocal Cord Dysfunction (VCD) can be defined as “involuntary and episodic closure of the vocal folds during inspiration which leads to symptoms of dyspnea, cough, dysphonia, and stridor”.
-Vocal Cord Dysfunction has been referred to by many different names in the literature.
-It is commonly referred to as “paradoxical vocal fold movement” (PVFM) or “inducible laryngeal obstruction (ILO)”.
-VCD is part of the spectrum of dysfunctional larynx which includes chronic cough, muscle tension dysphonia and globus pharyngeus.
+Inducible Laryngeal Obstruction/Vocal Cord Dysfunction (ILO/VCD) is conceptualised as a functional laryngeal disorder where clinical manifestations arise from inappropriate, transient laryngeal obstruction (Leong et al, 2023).
+ILO/VCD has been referred to by many different names in the literature – it is commonly referred to as “paradoxical vocal fold movement” (PVFM), “inducible laryngeal obstruction (ILO)” or “vocal cord dysfunction (VCD)”.
+ILO/VCD is part of the spectrum of dysfunctional larynx which includes chronic cough, muscle tension dysphonia and globus pharyngeus (Vertigan et al. 2022).

-VCD usually occurs during inspiration, but may also occur during expiration.
-It may be accompanied by a sensation of choking and suffocating, throat or chest tightness.
-Symptoms are often triggered quickly and resolve quickly once the triggering stimulus is removed.
+ILO/VCD often occurs during inspiration, but may also occur during expiration It may be accompanied by a sensation of choking and suffocating, throat or chest tightness.
+Symptoms can be triggered quickly and can also resolve quickly once the triggering stimulus is removed.
+There is a substantial burden of disease reported among patients with ILO/VCD (Majellano et al. 2024).

-Differential diagnosis includes: asthma, anaphylaxis, laryngeal spasm and subglottic stenosis.
+Differential diagnosis includes: asthma, anaphylaxis, laryngeal spasm and subglottic stenosis (Stojanovic et al. 2021, Stojanovic et al. 2022)

-• In contrast with asthma, symptoms in VCD are often localised to the larynx, there is more difficulty with inspiration than expiration, and onset and resolution of dyspnoea episodes is rapid rather than sudden.
-VCD may co-exist with asthma or may be misdiagnosed as asthma.
-Symptoms of VCD can mimic asthma leading to an incorrect diagnosis of asthma and escalating treatment of asthma including inhaled and systemic corticosteroids.
+• In contrast with asthma, symptoms in ILO/VCD are often localised to the larynx, there is more difficulty with inspiration than expiration, and onset and resolution of dyspnoea episodes is rapid rather than sudden.
+ILO/VCD may co-exist with asthma or may be misdiagnosed as asthma.
+Symptoms of ILO/VCD can mimic asthma leading to an incorrect diagnosis of asthma and escalating treatment of asthma including inhaled and systemic corticosteroids (Lee et al. 2018)

-• Voice symptoms can occur in asthma in the absence of VCD.
+• Voice symptoms can occur in asthma in the absence of ILO/VCD

 Classification: